voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Boolean`

 Whether to recurse and set permissions in the gpgdir.
 This is imporant to protect the key, but makes puppet agent raise an error on each run.
 You can set the mode on these files to 0600 by yourself and set this to false.
-Default: true

 Default value: `true`